stas-pavlov/azure-glx-rendering/README.md

-# azureglxrendering
-Multi-container GLX rendering in Azure
+#Multi-container GLX rendering in Azure